Tool for comparing countries and regions on Covid-19 developments

 - The data on cases and fatalities for the states of the USA are from the New York Times (found via the Humanitarian Data Exchange).

 - The events (a manual selection) are from ACAPS.

 What calculations do we add

 In the cases and fatalities graphs we use a simple smoothing average as the thick line to see through the sometimes noisy data.
 This is a simple algorithm that takes the value of a point and multiplies it by 7, then it takes both the values one day distant (one in the past one ahead in time) and multiplies them both with 6, then the value 2 days out times 5 and further until you reach 6 days out and multiply those values by 1.
 You sum all the values and divided them by the sum of the multipliers.
 Thus you get a kind of centered 15 day average where the nearness gives more weight.

-In the growth the value is a we take the smoothed values from the fatalities graph and calculate the current value (at day x) divide by the previous valued (at day x minus 1).
+In the growth rate (cases/fatalities) graph we take the smoothed values from the (cases/fatalities) graph and calculate the current value (at day x) divide by the previous valued (at day x minus 1).
 And we then smooth all the values again using the same smoothing as mention above.